Pregnancy Discrimination Attorneys in Pasadena, California

 Demonstrating a Suspicious Timeline of Events

-Using Verbal or Written Comments Made by Your Employer
+Using an Employer’s Verbal or Written Comments

-That said, if your employer does say something that shows they may have had the intention to discriminate against you, our California employment pregnancy discrimination lawyers could use it against them.
-Examples of comments that show discriminatory intent include but aren’t limited to:
+If your employer does say something that reveals their intention to discriminate against you, our legal team could use it against them.

 - “We’re going to feel the burden when you go on maternity leave.”